Iron is a mineral that serves several important functions, its main being to carry oxygen throughout your body as a part of red blood cells (

 The iron in shellfish is heme iron, which your body absorbs more easily than the non-heme iron found in plants.

-A serving of clams also provides 26 grams of protein, 37% of the RDI for vitamin C and a whopping 1,648% of the RDI for vitamin B12.
+A 3.5-ounce serving of clams also provides 26 grams of protein, 24% of the DV for vitamin C, and a whopping 4,125% of the DV for vitamin B-12.

-In fact, all shellfish is high in nutrients.
-Shellfish has also been shown to increase the level of heart-healthy HDL cholesterol in your blood (5).
+In fact, all shellfish is high in nutrients and has been shown to increase the level of heart-healthy HDL cholesterol in your blood (

-Bottom Line: A 100-gram serving of clams provides 155% of the RDI for iron.
-Shellfish is also rich many other nutrients and may increase “good” HDL cholesterol levels in your blood.
+Summary A 3.5-ounce (100-gram) serving of clams provides 17% of the DV for iron.
+Shellfish is also rich in many other nutrients and may increase “good” HDL cholesterol levels in your blood.

 Although this is non-heme iron, which isn't absorbed very well, spinach is also rich in vitamin C.

-Bottom Line: Spinach provides 20% of the RDI for iron per serving, along with several vitamins and minerals.
+Summary Spinach provides 15% of the DV for iron per serving, along with several vitamins and minerals.
 It also contains important antioxidants.

 Organ meats are extremely nutritious.
-Popular types include liver, kidneys, brain and heart.
-All of these are high in iron.
+Popular types include liver, kidneys, brain, and heart — all of which are high in iron.

-Organ meats are high in protein and rich in B-vitamins, copper and selenium.
-Liver is especially high in vitamin A, providing an impressive 634% of the RDI per serving.
+Organ meats are also high in protein and rich in B vitamins, copper, and selenium.
+Liver is especially high in vitamin A, providing an impressive 1,049% of the DV per 3.5-ounce serving.

-Bottom Line: Organ meats are good sources of iron, and liver contains 36% of the RDI per serving.
+Summary Organ meats are good sources of iron, and liver contains 36% of the DV per serving.
 Organ meats are also rich in many other nutrients, such as selenium, vitamin A, and choline.

 Legumes are loaded with nutrients.

 They're a great source of iron, especially for vegetarians.
-One cup (198 grams) of cooked lentils contains 6.6 mg, which is 37% of the RDI (16).
+One cup (198 grams) of cooked lentils contains 6.6 mg, which is 37% of the DV (

-Bottom Line: One cup of cooked lentils provides 37% of the RDI for iron.
+Summary One cup (198 grams) of cooked lentils provides 37% of the DV for iron.
 Legumes are also high in folate, magnesium, potassium, and fiber and may even aid weight loss.

-Researchers have suggested that iron deficiency may be less likely in people who eat meat, poultry and fish on a regular basis (25).
+Researchers have suggested that iron deficiency may be less likely in people who eat meat, poultry, and fish on a regular basis (

 In fact, red meat is probably the single most easily accessible source of heme iron, potentially making it an important food for people who are prone to anemia.

-Bottom Line: One serving of ground beef contains 15% of the RDI for iron, and is one of the most easily accessible sources of heme iron.
-It’s also rich in B vitamins, zinc, selenium and high-quality protein.
+Summary One serving of ground beef contains 15% of the DV for iron and is one of the most easily accessible sources of heme iron.
+It’s also rich in B vitamins, zinc, selenium, and high-quality protein.

 Pumpkin seeds are a tasty, portable snack.

-Bottom Line: Pumpkin seeds provide 26% of the RDI for iron per serving.
-They are also a good source of several other nutrients and an excellent source of magnesium.
+Summary Pumpkin seeds provide 14% of the DV for iron per 1-ounce serving.
+They’re also a good source of several other nutrients, particularly magnesium.

-In addition, quinoa has more antioxidant activity than other grains.
-Antioxidants help protect your cells from the damage done by free radicals, which are formed during metabolism and in response to stress (33, 34).
+In addition, quinoa has more antioxidant activity than many other grains.
+Antioxidants help protect your cells from the damage done by free radicals, which are formed during metabolism and in response to stress (

-Bottom Line: Quinoa provides 15% of the RDI for iron per serving.
-It also contains no gluten and is high in protein, folate, minerals and antioxidants.
+Summary Quinoa provides 16% of the DV for iron per serving.
+It also contains no gluten and is high in protein, folate, minerals, and antioxidants.

 Turkey meat is a healthy and delicious food.
 It's also a good source of iron — especially dark turkey meat.

-Dark turkey meat also packs an impressive 28 grams of protein per serving and several B vitamins and minerals, including 30% of the RDI for zinc and 58% of the RDI for selenium.
+Dark turkey meat also packs an impressive 28 grams of protein per serving and several B vitamins and minerals, including 32% of the DV for zinc and 57% of the DV for selenium.

-Bottom Line: Turkey provides 13% of the RDI for iron and is a good source of several vitamins and minerals.
-Its high protein content promotes fullness, increases metabolism and prevents muscle loss.
+Summary Turkey provides 13% of the DV for iron and is a good source of several vitamins and minerals.
+Its high protein content promotes fullness, increases metabolism, and prevents muscle loss.

-In addition, this serving of broccoli is high in folate and provides 6 grams of fiber.
-It also contains vitamin K.
+The same serving size is also high in folate and provides 5 grams of fiber, as well as some vitamin K.

-Bottom Line: One serving of broccoli provides 6% of the RDI for iron and is very high in vitamins C, K and folate.
+Summary One serving of broccoli provides 6% of the DV for iron and is very high in vitamins C, K, and folate.
 It may also help reduce cancer risk.

 Tofu is a soy-based food that's popular among vegetarians and in some Asian countries.

-Tofu is also a good source of thiamin and several minerals, including calcium, magnesium and selenium.
-In addition, it provides 20 grams of protein per serving.
+Tofu is also a good source of thiamine and several minerals, including calcium, magnesium, and selenium.
+In addition, it provides 22 grams of protein per serving.

-Bottom Line: Tofu provides 19% of the RDI for iron per serving and is rich in protein and minerals.
-The isoflavones in it may improve heart health and relieve menopausal symptoms.
+Summary Tofu provides 19% of the DV for iron per serving and is rich in protein and minerals.
+Its isoflavones may improve heart health and relieve menopausal symptoms.

 Dark chocolate is incredibly delicious and nutritious.

-This small serving also provides 25% of the RDI for copper and 16% of the RDI for magnesium.
+This small serving also packs 56% and 15% of the DVs for copper and magnesium, respectively.